-For those wishing to arrange a visit to my studio, use the contact page on this website to request a studio visit.
+For those wishing to arrange a visit to Erik ReeL’s studio, please use the contact page on this website to request a studio visit with the requested date or possible dates.
 We will get back with you to arrange a studio appointment, answer any questions, and get you directions.

-Old downtown Ventura, or officially San BuenaVentura, is an old, sleepy surf town, now an almost unique destination on the entire West Coast of the Western Hemispherek which still retains its old, walkable, downtown.
-This means it is one of the best-kept secrets in the Americas.
-It is a Mediterranean climate with average temperatures ranging between 66 and 69 degrees year-around with little precipitation.
+Old downtown Ventura, or officially San BuenaVentura, is an old, sleepy surf town, now an almost unique destination on the entire West Coast of the Western Hemisphere which still retains its old, walkable, downtown.
+One of the best-kept secrets in the Americas.
+It has a Mediterranean climate with average temperatures ranging between 66 and 69 degrees year-around with little precipitation, but lots of mist and fog.
 If humans didn’t live here and drain the local rivers for their needs, this part of the coast would be a coastal desert, much like those on the North African coast.
-Ventura is noted for the consistency and quality of the local surfing.
+Ventura is noted for the consistency and quality of its surf.

 For those taking international flights, the nearest international airport is LAX in Los Angeles.
 From LAX you can take automobile or train north to Ventura.